MicrosoftDocs/azure-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 > [!WARNING]
 > Data assets of type Table (`MLTable`) aren't currently supported.

-1. Let's create the data asset first.
-This data asset consists of a folder with multiple CSV files that we want to process in parallel using batch endpoints.
-You can skip this step is your data is already registered as a data asset.
+1. First create the data asset.
+This data asset consists of a folder with multiple CSV files that you'll process in parallel, using batch endpoints.
+You can skip this step if your data is already registered as a data asset.

     # [Azure CLI](#tab/cli)